-You can base your strategy to rank for terms that will give your site sufficient traffic, while at the same time you can ensure that you don’t have to face intense competition to rank for these terms.
+You can base your strategy to rank for terms that will give your site sufficient traffic.
+At the same time you can ensure that you don’t have to face intense competition to rank for these terms.

-By doing the requisite research you can also ensure that you do not target negative keywords, which can hurt your website in the long run.
+By doing the requisite research you can also ensure that you do not target negative keywords.
+These can hurt your website in the long run.

-Well you can take steps to ensure that you gain more visibility in it and on-site page is a good place to start.
+Well, you can take steps to ensure that you gain more visibility.
+And on-page SEO is a good place to start.

-On page SEO refers to a set of optimisation techniques that are directed towards each page on your website so as to increase its visibility on search engines (especially Google!).
+On-page SEO refers to a set of optimisation techniques that are directed towards each page on your website.
+This is so as to increase its visibility on search engines (especially Google!).

-On-page SEO practices ensure that the pages on your website and its content is streamlined for search engines and visitors.
+On-page SEO practices ensure that the pages on your website and its content are streamlined for search engines and visitors.

 More importantly, it ensures that your pages are compliant with Google’s best practices.